znsio/specmatic-documentation/documentation/command_line.md

 ### Dynamically stubbing HTTP requests

-While the Qontract instance is running, you can ask it to stub out a request by POSTING the stub to _stub_setup.
+While the Qontract instance is running, you can ask it to stub out a request by POSTING the stub to /_qontract/expectations.

-`curl -X POST -H 'Content-Type: application/json' -d '{"mock-http-request": {"method": "POST", "path": "/square", "body": 10}, "mock-http-response": {"status": 200, "body": 100}}' http://localhost:9000/_stub_setup`
+`curl -X POST -H 'Content-Type: application/json' -d '{"mock-http-request": {"method": "POST", "path": "/square", "body": 10}, "mock-http-response": {"status": 200, "body": 100}}' http://localhost:9000//_qontract/expectations`

 The payload is follows the same structure as the json posted in the previous section.